Product Certification Scheme

 CAI Certification Scheme, previously known as Benchmarking Scheme, lays down the minimum standards of product performance based on specified parameters for satisfactory signal reception and network distribution.
 The testing and certification does not cover the standard of construction and durability.
 These factors are left to individual manufacturer warranty descriptions.

-There are two certification schemes - UHF aerials and coaxial cables.
+There are two certification schemes - LTE aerials and coaxial cables.

 Aerial Certification Scheme

 This scheme lays down the minimum standards for the technical performance of UHF TV aerials based on the specific requirements for satisfactory digital terrestrial TV (DTT) reception.
 Aerials are categorised into 2 standards which both relate to aerials designed to minimise interference from Long Term Evolution products (LTE).

 This is the new LTE standard for 'Fringe' aerial reception and should provide acceptable reception for homes on the edge of the primary service area.

 This is the new LTE standard for 'Standard' aerial reception and is an intermediate level suitable for use across the whole of a DTT coverage area.